papadreama/InsightLab/content/public-notes/The Laboratory of Self-Inquiry.md

 > “If you want to understand your mind, sit down and observe it.” - Munindra

 Easier said than done!
-As the famous mathematician Blaise Pascal put it, "“All of humanity's problems, stem from man's **inability to sit quietly in a room alone**.”
+As the famous mathematician Blaise Pascal put it, "All of humanity's problems, stem from man's **inability to sit quietly in a room alone**.”
 When we first try to sit and observe the mind, we notice that it isn't so easy.
 It's as if the mind has a mind of its own.

 Fortunately, many of the practices we'll be experimenting with have been in use for thousands of years.
 Modern psychology, cognitive science, and neuroscience have shed a lot of light on how and why those practices work and the sorts of changes they can catalyze in the practitioner.